influxdata/telegraf/plugins/outputs/dynatrace/README.md

 *default*: Local OneAgent endpoint

-Set your Dynatrace environment URL (e.g.: `https://{your-environment-id}.live.dynatrace.com/api/v2/metrics/ingest`) if you do not use a OneAgent or wish to export metrics directly to a Dynatrace metrics v2 endpoint.
+Set your Dynatrace environment URL (e.g.: `https://{your-environment-id}.live.dynatrace.com/api/v2/metrics/ingest`, see the [Dynatrace documentation](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/metric-v2/post-ingest-metrics/) for details) if you do not use a OneAgent or wish to export metrics directly to a Dynatrace metrics v2 endpoint.
 If a URL is set to anything other than the local OneAgent endpoint, then an API token is required.

 ```toml
 url = "https://{your-environment-id}.live.dynatrace.com/api/v2/metrics/ingest"